15 Month Old Whines Nonstop

 6. They are tired.
 He probably doesn't whine when he's well-rested after a nap.
 Babies do go through spurts where they need extra sleep, so trying an earlier bedtime -- even laughably early, like 6:30pm -- for a couple of nights can show you the difference.

 7. They need our attention.
 15 month olds can play by themselves now, but they still need a tremendous amount of interaction with us.
 In fact, just when we see them walking around and acting like grown people instead of babies, they often go through a clingy period because they feel like we're pushing them to separate and act grown up.
 This is always worse if there has been a real separation (for instance, Mom went on vacation without Baby, or he started daycare, or a new sibling was born.)
-Bottom line, the more time and attention we give our kids in general, the less likely they are to whine when our attention does need to be divided.
+Bottom line, the more connection we give our kids without their asking, the less likely they are to whine when our attention does need to be divided.

 So be pre-emptive.
 Make sure that your son gets enough of your positive attention unprovoked, especially at the times of day when he is more likely to be whiny, such as the pre-dinner arsenic hour.
 Pre-empt whining by giving attention BEFORE he gets demanding.
 (Anyone who's had to ask a romantic partner "Do you love me?" knows that attention given after you ask can never really fill the need.)
 The secret is to take the initiative and give attention the child hasn’t asked for, often, so he feels your support and connection.
 And of course it's particularly important to give attention when he shows the first sign of needing your emotional support, before that quick downhill slide.

 8. They need to cry.
 Life is full of frustration for toddlers.
-That builds up stress hormones: cortisol, adrenaline, etc. Nature has designed humans with a fail-safe to get those stress chemicals out of our system: crying.
+That builds up stress hormones like cortisol and adrenaline.
+Nature has designed humans with a fail-safe to get those stress chemicals out of our system: crying.
 Most toddlers need some time to cry on a regular basis.
-Please note that I am NOT suggesting making your child cry or leaving your child alone to cry, ever.
-If you have ever had the wonderful experience of someone holding you and stroking your head gently as you cry, you know what a gift it is to have a trusted person help you feel safe enough to cry.
+Please note that I am NOT suggesting making your child cry or leaving your child alone to cry.
+Those increase stress.
+But if you have ever had the wonderful experience of someone being really present with you as you cry, you know what a gift it is to have a trusted person help you feel safe enough to cry.
 That is a gift that every child needs from his parents.
 If your son is whining a lot and you have done everything you can to meet his needs, try cuddling him in your arms and giving him your full attention.
 Say: "You seem so unhappy.
-Do you need to cry and be sad?
+Do you need to cry and get those tears and fears out?
 That's ok, I am right here with all my love.
 Go ahead and cry if you want."

-If your child is too angry to be held, stay just as compassionate and stay as close as you can without making him angrier.
-Most kids move through the angry part of the tantrum and then collapse sobbing into your arms.
+If your child is too angry to be held, stay as compassionate and close as you can without making him angrier.
+When we help them feel safe, most kids move through the angry part of the tantrum and then collapse sobbing into the parent's arms.
 After they release all those pent-up upsets, they're more cheerful for the rest of the day.

 I hear how important it is to you to do a good job as a mom.
 I want to encourage you to use your instincts, which sound very good to me, and ignore the messages you are hearing about not responding to your son.
-Being swamped by negative emotion sets kids back in learning to manage themselves.
-They need us to help them learn to manage their emotions, and the sooner we step in (when they start whining), the less likely they are to have to resort to a full-blown tantrum.
+Being swamped by negative emotion sets kids back in learning to regulate themselves.
+They need us to help them learn to manage their emotions, and the more responsive we are to their needs, the less likely they are to end up overwhelmed by a full-blown tantrum.

 It's true that you don't really need professional guidance, just the signs themselves, but given that he is already 15 months old and you want to hasten the process, you might want to get your hands on some instruction.

-You can get used copies of My First Baby Signs Board Book very cheaply on Amazon, and it is terrific.
+You can get used copies of My First Baby Signs Board Book very cheaply on Amazon.